Vegan Reese’s Peanut Butter Cups

 tips for vegan reese’s

-• Reduced fat peanut butter also lends to a better texture.
+- Reduced fat Skippy Peanut Butter also lends to a better texture.

 commonly asked questions about vegan reese’s

-• Can I use other nut butters, or sunbutter?
+- Can I use other nut butters, or sunbutter?
 Yes!
+It might not be as crumbly but still good!

-• Do I need to use graham crackers?
+- Do I need to use graham crackers?
 No!
 They are optional, but I do like the added texture they provide.
+You can also try using Biscoff Cookies!

 Other sweet treats!